swaraj29/swaraj29/README.md

 I'm a passionate **Full-Stack Developer** with a strong foundation in modern web technologies and a keen interest in solving complex problems through code.
 Currently pursuing my journey in software development with a focus on creating scalable and user-friendly applications.

 - 🔭 **Currently Working On:** Building full-stack web applications using MERN stack
-- 🌱 **Learning:** Advanced Data Structures & Algorithms, System Design, and Cloud Technologies
+- 🌱 **Learning:** Data Structures & Algorithms, System Design, and Cloud Technologies
 - 🎯 **Goals:** Contributing to open-source projects and building impactful software solutions
 - 🤝 **Open to:** Collaborating on innovative projects and hackathons
 - 💡 **Interests:** Web Development, Machine Learning, and Mobile App Development